drwetter/testssl.sh/Readme.md

 * quite some LibreSSL fixes, still not recommended to use though (see https://testssl.sh/)
 * lots of fixes, code improvements, even more robust

-Currently we're running 2.6rc3.
-Latest bugs are being squashed, expect a soon release.
+Currently we're running 2.6rc4.
+One bug is pending to be squashed, expect a soon release.

 Contributions, feedback, also bug reports are welcome!
 For contributions please note: One patch per feature -- bug fix/improvement.
 Please test your changes thouroughly as reliability is important for this project.